vfxavier/other/README.md

 # other
-Legacy studies, papers and random materials.
+Legacy studies, papers and other random materials.